 The differential's system limits are the following:

 Furthermore, what is really important to consider going from a system to another, is that the pressure values measured in Δp/Δt do not often coincide.
 In fact, in the absolute system, this is the real pressure decay, that is comparable with a certified precision manometer, while the differential measurement is the measure of the difference between two pressures.

 According to the tested elements, to the symmetrical or not symmetrical usage and to the settlement times, we can consider a proportion from 1:0,8 to 1:0,1 between absolute measure and differential measure: in other terms, the millibar in a second that is measured with an absolute or manometer system, can be considered as 0,8 - 0,1 mb/s on the basis of a differential system.

 This thing does not mean that the differential system does not work correctly, but it simply means that they are two different types of measure among themselves, and this fact must be considered during the installation phase.

 For more details refer to the product technical page.

-As outlined in the figure the measure of this flow depends on the differential transducer that can read the pressure drop across a charge leak.
+As outlined in the figure the measure of this flow depends on the differential transducer that can read the pressure decay across a charge leak.

 In order to reduce the quadratic trend caused by the turbulent motion of gas particles, it is used a laminar element that can make linear, in part, this function. (Δp/Flow).
 For any further information we can also refer to the CNR-UNI 10023.